MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 The sections below provide detailed instructions on these phases.
 The first phase only needs to be implemented once, but the second phase must be repeated once for each website or mobile app where device fingerprinting is to be enabled.

-### Set up DNS and generate a SSL certificate
+### Set up DNS and generate an SSL certificate

-Complete the follwing procedures to set up DNS and generate a SSL certificate.
+Complete the following procedures to set up DNS and generate an SSL certificate.

 #### Set up DNS